 The apostolic commission was for His followers to labor until Christ was formed in His church, to present every person complete in Christ, and to manifest the sweet aroma of the knowledge of Him in every place.
 When Jesus is lifted up, He will draw all people to Himself.
 We consider it the primary purpose of the church to esteem and exalt Jesus in every way.
 It is the focus and devotion of CM Missions to know and preach Him, and not ourselves.
 We pray for the grace to continually respond to His call to return to our first Love, that we might passionately devote ourselves to pleasing Him in all things while preparing for His return.

-We believe that man was created by God from the dust of the earth, without sin or the knowledge of good and evil.
+Humankind, male and female, was created in the image of God, without sin or the knowledge of good and evil.
 The first man, Adam, transgressed the command of God, and as God had warned, the process of death entered him and all of his descendants because of that transgression.
 Therefore, all have sinned and are worthy of the sentence of death.
-Because of our unrighteousness, we are unable to approach a holy God, except through the atoning sacrifice of Jesus.
-Through Jesus, we not only can come before the Throne of Grace, but we may approach it boldly since our confidence is not in ourselves, but in the Lord Jesus.
+Because of our unrighteousness, we cannot approach a holy God except through the atoning sacrifice of Jesus.
+Through Jesus, we not only can come before the Throne of Grace, but we may approach it boldly since our confidence is not in ourselves but in the Lord Jesus.

 On the Atonement